vishal-verma-96/personal-expense-tracker/README.md

 > A fun and practical Python project that helps you master basic programming concepts while creating a tool you can actually use to manage your finances.

-Feel free to ⭐ star this repo if you found it helpful.
-Contributions and feedback are welcome! 😊
+If you found this helpful, feel free to ⭐ star the repo.
+**Feedback and contributions are always welcome!** 😊